 Given the present information, it would certainly seem that Jesus left visible evidence of his resurrection.
 He left an actual photograph of himself.
 And that, my fellow humans, is the final say on the Shroud of Turin.

-THE MEANING OF THE SHROUD OF TURIN AND YOU
+THE MEANING OF THE SHROUD OF TURIN AND IT’S WARNING TO YOU

-Now that the authenticity of the Shroud of Turin has been conclusively proven to be the image of Jesus Christ after his crucifixion imprinted on his burial cloth, the obvious question of what it means has to be answered.
-Obvious by now to any skeptic, the Jesus of the Bible actually existed and continues to exist in the hereafter.
-That being the case, it becomes obvious that anyone without any kind of particular spiritual belief must come to a required conclusion for his or her own personal safety in the afterlife.
-The claims of what Jesus said and claimed in the written biblical text must be dealt with.
-The main thing that the shroud of Turin does is prove beyond a shadow of a doubt that there is an afterlife of horror and bleakness for every human being that remains outside the ark of safety that can only be found in him.
+Now that the authenticity of the Shroud of Turin has been conclusively proven to be the image of Jesus Christ imprinted on his burial cloth, the obvious question of what exactly it means has to be answered.
+Anyone who is at all concerned with their destiny after death must deal with it, whether they realize it or not.
+It should be clear by now to even the most hardened of any skeptic that the Jesus of the Bible actually existed and continues to exist in the hereafter.
+That being the case, it becomes even more obvious that anyone without any kind of particular spiritual belief must come to a required conclusion for his or her own personal safety in the afterlife.
+The claims of who Jesus is and said about the afterlife in the written biblical text must be dealt with.
+The Shroud of Turin prove, beyond a shadow of a doubt, that there is an afterlife of horror and bleakness for every human being that remains outside the ark of safety that can only be found in him.
 That place must be shunned and avoided.

 Yes, I am indeed speaking of a place so horrible that, in order to satisfy God’s justice and ensure that you do not go there, Christ (the very Son of God and God incarnate) came to die the horrible death we see displayed on the Shroud of Turin.
 But this salvation does not automatically apply universally to everyone.
 The salvation that Christ offered will be given only to those who personally receive him through faith or belief in what he did for you personally.